- Aliases

 self._value = new_value

-This approach is more common in modern Python and easier to read.
+This approach using Python decorators is more common in modern Python programming and easier to read.
+The deleter decorator allows you to define what happens when del

 When to Use property()